gradualgames/ggvm/README.md

 your game.
 It fully configures GGVm with all dependencies required to run your game.

-# Building a game for PC
+# Building a Game for PC

 To run the currently configured game (see section about the local.properties file) on PC, type: